Search

 I have my affidavit/s.
 Now what?

 Confirm that the facility requires an exemption form before you get your form notarize.
-Once notarized by a notary licensed in Texas, the form must be turned in to the requesting facility within 90 days or it will become void.
+Once notarized, the form must be turned in to the requesting facility within 90 days or it will become void.
+Once notarized, the form is valid for 2 years.

 Texas schools will accept only the official DSHS affidavit forms.
 No other forms, photocopies or reproductions are valid.